Entry requirements

 Course description

-You’ll learn how to apply psychological theories and principles to the work environment to improve employee satisfaction and wellbeing as well as performance and productivity.
-You can apply these skills as a consultant to businesses or members of staff.
+Discover how to apply psychological theories and principles to the work environment, enhancing employee satisfaction, well-being, and driving performance and productivity.
+These invaluable skills can be utilised as a consultant to businesses or within internal staff roles.

-The course can involve a dissertation based on your interests in a real-world organisation, which will demand effective communication, negotiation and project-management skills.
-Alternatively, around half to two thirds of students take a project sourced through the Institute of Work Psychology’s business network or the Management School’s Employability Hub, solving real-world organisational issues.
-The dissertation project provides you with the chance to apply your knowledge to practical issues and develop organisational skills.
+A significant proportion of students engage in projects sourced through the Institute of Work Psychology's business network or the Management School's Employability Hub, enabling them to address practical organisational issues.
+The dissertation project provides a platform to apply your knowledge in practice and further develop organisational skills.

 Accreditation